-Fort Collins DUI Facts
+Fort Collins DUI Facts and Tips

 If you ever come face-to-face with a law enforcement officer accusing you of drunk driving, you’ll need to know a few facts to help navigate the encounter.

 You should also be familiar with the statistics around this crime and how to protect yourself from false charges and other punishments you didn’t deserve.

 Here are 10 Fort Collins DUI Facts:

 - A person is injured every two minutes from a drunk-driving incident

 - A police officer must have a legal reason to pull you over